JessedotTaylor/StepperAndControl/README.md

 The final report, written between me and another student, Josh Baynes, is listed as 'Stepper and Control Report Jesse Taylor Josh Baynes'

 In summary, we were asked to design a full mechatronic system for a 1-D stepper motor linear actuator, and write microcontroller and PC support software.
-The code ended up pretty basic, and the microcontroller code was pretty dependent on third party libraries, linked below.
+The microcontroller code is dependent on third party libraries, linked below.

 TMC2130Stepper Library:
 [[https://github.com/teemuatlut/TMC2130Stepper](https://github.com/teemuatlut/TMC2130Stepper)]